junxit/us-congress-bills-115/bill.md

     - **(A)** in paragraph (7), by striking “and” at the end;
     - **(B)** in paragraph (8), by striking the period at the end and inserting a semicolon; and
     - **(C)** by adding at the end the following:
-      > - **(9)** the term “covered facility” means a facility over which a national governing body has jurisdiction;
+      > - **(9)** the term “covered individual” means an adult who is authorized by a national governing body or a member of a national governing body to interact with a minor or amateur athlete at an amateur sports organization facility or at any event sanctioned by a national governing body or a member of a national governing body;
-      > - **(10)** the term “covered individual” means an adult who is authorized by a covered facility or by a national governing body to interact with a minor or amateur athlete at the covered facility or at any event sanctioned by the covered facility; and
+      > - **(10)** the term “event” includes travel, practice, competition, and health or medical treatment; and
-      > - **(11)** the term “national governing body” has the meaning given the term in section 220501(b) of title 36, United States Code.
+      > - **(11)** the terms “amateur athlete”, “amateur sports organization”, and “national governing body” have the meanings given such terms in section 220501(b) of title 36, United States Code.

   - **(4)** in subsection (d), in the first sentence, by inserting “and for all covered facilities” after “reside”;
   - **(5)** in subsection (f), in the first sentence—